-High-resolution, cognitive mapping of twelve human brains
+Cognitive mapping at high spatial resolution of twelve human brains with fMRI

 To address these questions, IBC takes a novel approach: scan extensively a group of people in order to collect a huge number of imaging contrasts (both anatomical and functional) and get a sharp definition of the role of each brain region.
 In particular, we expose the participants to many different stimulation contexts, and observe the patterns of activity across all these situations.